 Haynes Scholars Residential Learning Community

 The Haynes Scholars Program is an academic residential learning community run by the JMU Department of Mathematics and Statistics.
-The Haynes Scholars program is for incoming first-year STEM majors at JMU who identify as Black, Indigenous American, Latinx/Hispanic, Asian/Pacific Islander, or as part of other underrepresented groups in STEM fields.
+The Haynes Scholars program is for incoming first-year STEM majors at JMU who feel that they can contribute to and benefit from the goals of the program.
 All students are welcome to apply to be Haynes Scholars if they feel that they can contribute to and benefit from the goals of the program.
-Haynes Scholars live together in or near Hoffman Hall while taking Calculus classes in cohorts, learning skills for success in college STEM courses, and making student and faculty connections that help them become leaders in their departments.
+Haynes Scholars live together in Hoffman Hall, take math classes in cohorts, participate in a first-year exploratory research project, and make student and faculty connections that help them become leaders in their own departments.

 Haynes Scholars participate in exploratory undergraduate research projects in mathematics in the JMU Experimental Mathematics Lab, and have opportunities to connect with STEM faculty and campus facilities early on.
 Students in the program have a chance to use 3D printing and other digital fabrication technologies, tour labs and research facilities in STEM departments, and get acquainted with opportunities for research and scholarship in their own departments.